piotrekwitkowski/fast-secure-ecommerce-demo/README.md

 * Reporting on usage.
 * Move static content to own bucket with appropriate caching behavior
 * Issue with redeploys (custom ressources)
+* Change the file structure of the project
+* Automatically detect the repo git name

 # Request flow